-- 1.10 A clear management action plan has been formulated to address the issues identified in the audit area where 'no' assurance was identified to mitigate the risk.
-There is a clear understanding that further work is required to embed risk management throughout the organisation with the action plan being formulated by the Finance and Customer Services Manager. - 1.11 As part of the process of assessing the Council's control environment, senior officers within the Council are required to complete an annual "Internal Control Assurance Statement" to confirm that the controls in the areas for which they are responsible are operating effectively.
+A clear management action plan has been formulated to address the issues identified in the audit area where 'no' assurance was identified to mitigate the risk.
+There is a clear understanding that further work is required to embed risk management throughout the organisation with the action plan being formulated by the Finance and Customer Services Manager.

+As part of the process of assessing the Council's control environment, senior officers within the Council are required to complete an annual "Internal Control Assurance Statement" to confirm that the controls in the areas for which they are responsible are operating effectively.
 Officers were required to acknowledge their responsibilities for establishing and maintaining adequate and effective systems of internal control in the services for which they are responsible and confirming that those controls were operating effectively except where reported otherwise.
 There were some key themes identified specifically in some of the returns which will be picked up directly with management including a lack of awareness regarding a handbook and a requirement to update antifraud and corruption procedures.
-No areas of significant risk have been identified in additional to those already identified in the audit work completed. - 1.12 Any concerns raised by managers will be assessed and addressed by the Corporate Management Team. - 1.13 10 of the completed audits have been allocated an audit assurance of either 'moderate' or above meaning that there is generally a sound system of internal control in place, no significant control issues have been encountered and no material losses have been identified.
+No areas of significant risk have been identified in additional to those already identified in the audit work completed.

+Any concerns raised by managers will be assessed and addressed by the Corporate Management Team.

+Ten of the completed audits have been allocated an audit assurance of either 'moderate' or above meaning that there is generally a sound system of internal control in place, no significant control issues have been encountered and no material losses have been identified.
 Any assurance provided is limited to the few areas of the system where controls are in place and are operating effectively.
 The critical friend review that was undertaken did not provide an overall assurance but did report on potential lessons learnt.
-It is difficult to draw a comparison with the previous year results and corporate position due to the impact the pandemic had. - 1.14 WIASS can conclude that no system of control can provide absolute assurance against material misstatement or loss, nor can Internal Audit give that assurance.
+It is difficult to draw a comparison with the previous year results and corporate position due to the impact the pandemic had.

+WIASS can conclude that no system of control can provide absolute assurance against material misstatement or loss, nor can Internal Audit give that assurance.
 This statement is intended to provide reasonable assurance based on the audits performed in accordance with the approved plan and the scoping therein.

+Andy Bromage

-Andy Bromage Head of Internal Audit Shared Service Worcestershire Internal Audit Shared Service Jul-21 Independent Auditor's Report to the member of Bromsgrove District Council
+Head of Internal Audit Shared Service

-Independent Auditor's Report to the member of Bromsgrove District Council
+Worcestershire Internal Audit Shared Service

+Jul-21

-Bromsgrove District Council Financial Statements for the year ended 31 March 2021
+Bromsgrove District Council Financial Statements for the year ended 31st March 2021